← Back to Blog

 TeamCity.png

-Key features:
+Key capabilities:

-• Kotlin DSL for pipeline definitions
+• Kotlin DSL for pipeline definitions stored as code.

-• Test reporting with flaky test detection
+• Test analytics with flaky test detection.

-• Build chain dependencies
+• Build chain dependencies for multi-project builds.

 11. Argo CD